GreenSaladLeaf/Bike-Share/README.md

 |1|member|
 |2|casual|

-No misspellings were found in either the rideable_type or member_casual columns, ensuring consistency in these categorical fields.
+No misspellings were found in the member_casual column.

-#### Step 9: Checking  for Multiple Names for One Station ID
-This step investigates cases where a single 'start_station_id' or 'end_station_id' is linked to multiple 'start_station_name' or 'end_station_name' values.
-The goal is to identify potential inconsistencies in station data, which could arise from factors such as temporary relocations, naming variations, shared IDs, or historical name changes.

-##### 1. Identifying Station IDs with Multiple Names
-The start and end station IDs were combined into a single 'station_id' column, and the corresponding names into a 'station_name' column to identifies station IDs with more than one distinct name.
+#### Step 12: Calculate trip length and trip distance
+This step calculates the trip duration (in minutes) and the distance (in meters) for each trip, ensuring accurate measurement of ride characteristics.

 ```sql
 WITH formatted_data AS (
   -- Refer to step 3